-- Conscious Competence: I’ve learned a thing or two about a particular craft and, hey, maybe I’m not half bad.
+Conscious Competence: I’ve learned a thing or two about a particular craft and, hey, maybe I’m not half bad.
 But I’m aware there’s lots more info to absorb.
-(Johnny understands a thing or two about plotting and basic fundamentals of fiction writing by now.
+(Johnny understands the basics of plotting and the fundamentals of fiction writing by now.
 He’s read Strunk & White.
 He’s read Bird By Bird.
 He deconstructs novels that he’s read and likes—trying to figure out what ‘makes them tick.’
 He’s even signed up for a creative writing class.
 Sure, he believes he’s pretty good at writing, but he knows he could be better.
 Time to read a few more ‘how to’ books and then it’s back to the keyboard.
-Or sharpen that pencil.)
+Or sharpen that pencil.) .

 Bottom line: Don’t let anyone—not me, certainly not this post—dissuade you from trying.
 From persisting.
 Write your freakin’ ass off, until you succeed or something better comes along.
 So if I can leave you with anything, it’s this:

 I’ve been hanging out in Reddit.com/r/writing for a few years now, lurking and occasionally offering comments and suggestions (as u/writer-dude) to new, struggling and/or curious writers.
 What I’ve discovered on Reddit are many of the same concerns and issues that I’ve confronted while editing clients’ manuscripts.
 Typically, I can help direct foundering, confused and sidelined writers by presenting modest solutions to these five most prevalent obstacles.
 Often times, a writer can self-identify (and overcome) those same roadblocks and pitfalls.
 However, for anyone who might feel lost in the fog, let me point you in the right direction.
 In order of increasing concern: